koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 <!-- note
 This is an application with React.

 This is of course declarative.
 This includes how to update the state, but doesn't include how to update the view.
 So the view is only based on the state.
-If the state is same, the view must be same, which means that we can only focus on the state. the view is a mirror of the state
+If the state is same, the view must be same, which means that we can only focus on the state.

+the view is a mirror of the state
-If you want to add a feature to remove an item, what you have to do are writing removing an item from the state and adding a UI to call the function.
+If you want to add a feature to remove an item, you have to write removing an item from the state and add a UI to call the function.

 This also shows an interesting point.
 React provides an abstraction layer for DOM operations, But you can create own abstraction layer like this.

 DOM might be too low level your application.
 So you can build your component layer on top of DOM.
 -->